How to Survive Hosting a Kids Party

 Kidding—we know you’re the calm, composed, collected parents we all aspire to be

-Whether it’s a kid’s birthday party, summer break pool party, after school halloween party, or end of school year party, we’re priming you for the best kids party prep ever.
+Whether it’s a kid’s birthday party, summer break pool party, after-school Halloween party, or end of school year party, we’re priming you for how to host a kids party smoothly.
+Dare we say with ease?
 Bring on the face paint, funfetti, and spider crafts.
 Let’s jump into our top tips for hosting parties for kids.

 1. Include specific details on the invite